 - Apply for P-EBT online here, by calling ACCESSNebraska at 800-383-4278, or at local participating food banks.

 Supplemental Nutrition Assistance Program (SNAP)

-- Households will receive an emergency allotment on April 10 and May 6.
+- Households will receive the maximum benefit amount through the month of June.
 The amount will be the maximum allowable benefit for the size of their household and the benefits will be made automatically available on EBT cards.

 - Households will have an extended period of eligibility if they are due for recertification in the months of March, April, and May.
 DHHS will also adjust reporting during the same months.

 - Individuals will be granted a “good cause” exemption for not meeting work requirements if their business has closed due to the pandemic.